rom-rb/rom-rb.org/source/learn/introduction/glossary.html.md

 #### Command

 An object that executes a datastore-specific operation to create, update, or delete tuples in a relation.
-Commands execute operations using relation interface, which is datastore-specific; however, on the surface, they simply respond to `call`.
+Commands execute operations using the relation interface, which is datastore-specific; however, on the surface, they simply respond to `call`.